panoply/liquify/readme.md

 ### Why

 The Liquid template language has been around for a long time.
 Created by Shopify CEO [Tobi Lütke](https://twitter.com/tobi) it is leveraged by hundreds of SaaS services and thousands of open source projects.
-Despite Liquid being actively maintained by Shopify and the foundation of its storefront theme development very little effort on their behalf has been to provide modern IDE features for those developers working within environments using the language.
+Despite Liquid being actively maintained by Shopify and the foundation for its storefront themes, very little effort on their behalf has been to provide modern IDE features for those developers working within environments using this template language.

 Liquify was created to solve this issue and provide everything required for Liquid and Shopify theme projects.
 It aims to deliver powerful editor capabilities that enrich the programing experience and lives of developers.